 Already part of the Inroads trial for anxiety and drinking?

-Login now to get FREE access to an online skills development program and phone/email sessions with a trained psychologist.
+Login now to get FREE access to an online skills development program that will help you manage your anxiety and take control over your drinking.

 What is the inroads program?

-Researchers from UNSW and Macquarie University developed the inroads program for young adults with concerns about their anxiety and drinking.
+Researchers from the University of Sydney developed the Inroads program for young adults with concerns about their anxiety and drinking.

 Over five online modules, the program will help you develop new skills to encourage you to think about your use of alcohol and overcome anxiety.
 You will be encouraged to set goals and stick to your choices.
-The modules are completed weekly and you will also receive phone/ email support from an experienced psychologist.
+The modules are completed weekly and you will also receive weekly email support.

 What is the link between anxiety and drinking?